 Trust is hard to come by in the digital world.
 Cyber attackers use stolen credentials or endpoint vulnerabilities to gain network access.
 One access management mistake can lead to catastrophic consequences.

-The Trust approach solves this problem by trusting nobody.
+The Zero Trust approach solves this problem by trusting nobody.
 Security tools verify every user request, block unknown user identities and devices, and keep data safe.

 Micro-segmentation is a core part of the Zero Trust toolkit.
 This article explains how segmentation works, why it matters, and how to use segmentation in Zero Trust solutions.